 is a right of access along a prescribed route across a property.
 The right should set out whether it is for the public or attached to a specific property or person and what restrictions there are to it, i.e. by a person, vehicle or horse-drawn carriage etc.

 This is a report into the condition and structural integrity of a roof and its cladding such as tiles, slate or felt.

 A request or enquiry for information concerning the property held by a local authority or by the land registry.

 Someone who promotes or exchanges goods or services for money.
 In the estate agency, this term is used for a person(s) selling a property or land through the agent.

 Please see ‘Subsidence’.

-Where two or more persons have a similar interest in property.
-It includes the government sponsored scheme operated by Housing Associations where a person purchases half interest in a property paying a mortgage on this with the housing association owning the remainder of the interest and the first person may or may not pay a rent or interest on this part.
+Where two or more persons have a similar interest in the property.
+It includes the government-sponsored scheme operated by Housing Associations where a person purchases half interest in a property paying a mortgage on this with the housing association owning the remainder of the interest and the first person may or may not pay rent or interest on this part.